Generic Name: ethinyl estradiol and levonorgestrel (extended-cycle) (ETH in ill ess tra DYE ol and lee voe nor JESS trel)

 Seasonale side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Seasonale: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Seasonale: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using Seasonale and call your doctor at once if you have a serious side effect such as:
+Stop using Seasonale and call your doctor at once if you have:

 sudden cough, wheezing, rapid breathing, coughing up blood;